ScottKirvan/ScooterUtils/notes/USER_README.md

 This will open file explorer focused on  your main project folder -- i.e. the same folder as your project's `.uproject` file.

-Being able to open the project in Explorer is nice for when you've opened a project from the Launcher and you need to know where it's actually stored on disk.
-You can also do this by right clicking on assets in the content browser, which will take you do your project's content folder, but this menu makes it a bit quicker to get to.
+Being able to open the project in Explorer is nice for when you've opened a project from the Launcher and need to know where it's actually stored on disk.
+You can also do this by right clicking on assets in the content browser, which will take you do your project's content folder, but this menu makes takes you directly to the project root.

 ### Prefs: Screen Real Estate: Persistent Editor Scale
 Choose **Edit > Editor Preferences** from the Main Menu bar, scroll down and select **Plugins/Scooter Utilities** -- this setting is in the **Screen Real Estate** section.